idies/pyJHTDB/README.md

 pyJHTDB
 =======

-Python wrapper for the turbululence database library
+Python wrapper for the turbulence database library